Noah-Arcouette/modguide/README.md

 Fabric
 ------

-Download and extract the repository's zip file.
+Download and extract this repository's zip file.
 Run the `fabric.jar` file using Java.
 Select MineCraft version `1.19.2` keep the rest as default.

 Mods
 ----

-Open FileExplorer and navigate to you home folder; I.E `C:\Users\YOUNAME\`.
+Open FileExplorer and navigate to your home folder; I.E `C:\Users\YOUNAME\`.
 Then turn on show hidden files, and navigate to `AppData\Roaming\.minecraft\versions\`.
-Open the folder with fabric in it's name.
+Open the folder with `fabric` in it's name.
-Move the folder `mods` from the repository to this folder.
+Move the folder `mods` from this repository to the fabric folder.

 Playing
 -------

+Now launch MineCraft Launcher and select the fabric loader.

+Now you can connect to the ip in the discord server.